mhannum72/mylunch/README.md

 todo
 ====

+* So far the date is wrong .. maybe if i had only the date?

 * I'm going to try adding the date to the footer

 * Store the height and the width of the 'window' in some variables.
 Create a